When Erling Haaland shouted out “Kiricocho” at Sevilla goalkeeper Yassine Bounou on Tuesday night, many were left wondering what he meant.

 “Kiricocho” is a reference to a 1980s Argentinian curse.

-Kiricocho was the name of an avid fan who'd show up to Estudiantes practices, only for the club's players to get hurt.
+Kiricocho was the name of an avid Argentina fan who’d show up to Estudiantes practices, only for the club’s players to get hurt.

 The coach Carlos Bilardo assigned the die-hard fan to greet arriving away teams to the stadium during games.
 Estudiantes subsequently won the Argentine league in 1982, having lost one game at home — the only match Kiricocho was absent.